Skip to content

 ASM Engine Flow

 The ASM engine is a lightweight alternative to WALA using the ASM bytecode library with RTA (Rapid Type Analysis) for call resolution.
-It includes lambda support and fixed-point re-resolution for precise call graphs.
+It uses fake-root seeding, lambda synthesis, and a single receiver-event-driven worklist to build precise call graphs.

 Kroki